 Internal joinery and kitchen fittings Repair category 1 Notes The internal joinery is generally in keeping with the age and type of property and appeared in fair condition consistent with age.
-The kitchen fittings are generally in adequate condition for their age and type.
+The kitchen units are of a modern type and appeared in good condition for their age and purpose.

 Chimney breasts and fireplaces

 Repair category 1

-Notes There are open fireplaces installed within the property.
-The flues were not checked or tested.
+Notes There are two fireplaces installed within the property.
+Flues were not checked or tested.

 Internal decorations

 Repair category 1

-Notes The property is generally in fresh decoration throughout.
+Notes The property is in fresh/modern decoration throughout.

 Cellars

 Repair category -

-Notes NOT APPLICABLE.
+Notes NOT APPLICABLE